dudinea/yaml-include-transformer/README.md

 ## Usage as kustomize plugin

-Installation as an "exec" plugin
+Installation as an "exec" plugin:

 ```shell
 yaml-include-transformer -i